anandp1/AI-Snake-Game/README.md

 # AI-Snake-Game
 This project is an AI that learns to play a snake game.
 I implemented this using a module "NEAT" in python, an evolutionary algorithm.
+Still a work in progress to improve the AI.
 # Requirements
 * Python 3.6 or below
 * Pygame